skule/skule.ca/club-resources/club_funding.md

 Funds may only be used for operating expenses and may not be used to purchase alcohol or intoxicating drugs (including cannabis and psilocybin).

+Trial status clubs may only receive $200 per year across all funding sources.

 ## How should I apply?

 For **CPSIF**, apply via the Faculty of Applied Science and Engineering's CPSIF <a href=" https://www.engineering.utoronto.ca/current-students/centralized-process-for-student-initiative-funding-cpsif/">portal</a>.
 Email blasts are sent out by the Faculty in August and September reminding students and clubs to apply.
 Applications are generally due late September/early October.
 In order to qualify, your club must meet any CPSIF-specific requirements including submitting impact reports on time.